10 Years After Deepwater Horizon Oil Spill, Industry Says It's Better Prepared

 "We've made our regulations safer.
 When comparing the past six years of inspection data we've increased the number of inspections by 26 percent, increased the number of inspections per facility by 86 percent, increased the numbers of inspectors by 12 percent," Angelle told lawmakers as he ticked through a series of his agency's accomplishments.

-But before Angelle was a regulator of the offshore oil and gas industry he was a cheerleader for it.
+But before Angelle was a regulator of the offshore oil and gas industry, he was a cheerleader for it.

-Among environmental groups, and those who want the U.S. to transition to cleaner energy more quickly, there is a lot of criticism of Angelle, who was appointed by then Interior Secretary Ryan Zinke in 2017.
+Among environmental groups, and those who want the U.S. to transition to cleaner energy more quickly, there is a lot of criticism of Angelle, who was appointed by then-Interior Secretary Ryan Zinke in 2017.

-"We've seen the Trump administration rolling back some of the far too few safeguards that were put in place as a response to the BP Deepwater Horizon," says Diane Hoskins, offshore drilling campaign director at the non-profit Oceana.
+"We've seen the Trump administration rolling back some of the far too few safeguards that were put in place as a response to the BP Deepwater Horizon," says Diane Hoskins, offshore drilling campaign director at the nonprofit Oceana.

 Hoskins points specifically to something called the Well Control Rule, a complex collection of regulations designed to prevent future blowouts.
 It gives drillers detailed requirements they must follow to safely drill an offshore well.